-Hepatitis C is an infection that causes inflammation of the liver.
-The illness can be quite mild and short lived, or it can become chronic.
-The main method of transmission is contact with the blood of an infected person.
+Hepatitis C is an infection caused by the hepatitis C virus (HCV) that causes inflammation of the liver.
+The illness can be mild or it can become chronic.
+The main method of transmission is contact with blood that contains HCV.
 Diagnosis is made through blood testing.

 Hepatitis C can be successfully treated with antiviral medications, but chronic hepatitis C can severely damage the liver over time.
-Currently, there is no vaccination for this condition.
+Currently, there’s no vaccination for hepatitis C.

-There are five main types of hepatitis virus: A, B, C, D, and E. They all attack the liver, but there are distinct differences.
+There are five main types of hepatitis virus.
+They all attack the liver, but there are distinct differences.

 Hepatitis C (HCV)

-HCV, one of the more serious types of hepatitis, spreads through exposure to infected blood.
+HCV, one of the more serious types of hepatitis, spreads through exposure to blood that contains the virus.
 Sharing needles can spread HCV.

-You can also get it from contaminated medical products during transfusions or other medical procedures.
-However, it’s rarely transmitted this way in the United States these days.
+Contaminated medical products during transfusions or other medical procedures can also transmit HCV.
+However, it’s rarely contracted this way in the United States due to strict screening protocols.

-Rarely, it can be sexually transmitted.
+Rarely, HCV can be transmitted through sexual contact.
 HCV can be short-term (acute) or long-term (chronic).
-There is currently no vaccine to prevent HCV.
+There’s currently no vaccine to prevent HCV.

 Hepatitis A (HAV)

-HAV can be found in the feces of those who are infected.
-It usually spreads in contaminated food or water.
+HAV can be found in the feces of those with the virus.
+It usually spreads through contaminated food or water.
 It may also be transmitted through sexual contact.
-It’s fairly common in areas of the world that have poor sanitation.
+It’s fairly common in areas with poor sanitation.

 Hepatitis B (HBV)

-HBV is spread through infected body fluids, including blood and semen.
-It can be passed from mother to baby during birth.
+HBV is spread through body fluids that contain the virus, including blood and semen.
+It can be transmitted from mother to baby during childbirth.
 Shared needles and contaminated medical supplies can also transmit HBV.

-The CDC estimates that 800,000 to 1.4 million people in the United States have chronic HBV.
-There is a vaccine to prevent it.
+The CDC estimates that 800,000 to 2.2 million people in the United States have chronic HBV.
+There’s a vaccine to help prevent it.

 Hepatitis D (HDV)

-You can only get HDV if you’re already infected with HBV.
+You can only get HDV if you already have HBV.
 The HBV vaccine protects you from HDV infection.

 Hepatitis E (HEV)

 HEV is transmitted via contaminated food or water.
-It’s quite common in the developing world where sanitization is a problem.
-There is a vaccine to prevent HEV, but according to the World Health Organization (WHO), it’s not yet widely available.
+It’s quite common in areas where sanitization is a problem.
+There’s a vaccine to prevent HEV, but according to the World Health Organization (WHO), it’s not yet widely available.

-According to the CDC, in 2009, there were about 16,000 reported cases of acute HCV.
-Approximately 3.2 million people in the United States are living with chronic HCV.
+According to the CDC, in 2016 there were about 3,000 reported cases of acute HCV.
+The CDC estimates the actual number of acute HCV cases to be 41,000.
+Approximately 3.5 million people in the United States are living with chronic HCV.

-- 15–45 percent of people infected with HCV get better within six months without ever receiving treatment.
+- 15 to 45 percent of people infected with HCV get better within six months without ever receiving treatment.

 - Many people are unaware they’re infected.

-- 55–85 percent will develop chronic HCV infection.
+- 55 to 85 percent will develop chronic HCV infection.

-- For people with chronic HCV infection, the chance of developing cirrhosis of the liver is 15–30 percent within 20 years.
+- For people with chronic HCV, the chance of developing cirrhosis of the liver is 15 to 30 percent within 20 years.

-- Antiviral treatment can reduce risk of cirrhosis of the liver and liver cancer.
+- Antiviral treatment can reduce risk for cirrhosis of the liver and liver cancer.

-- Antiviral treatment works for 50–90 percent of people treated.
+- Antiviral treatment works for over 95 percent of people treated.

-Some groups of people have an increased risk of developing HCV.
-And certain behaviors can also increase your risk of developing HCV.
-Groups and behaviors with increased risks include:
+Some groups of people have an increased risk for HCV.
+Certain behaviors can also increase the risk of developing HCV.
+Groups and behaviors with increased risks include those:

-- people who have received contaminated blood products.
-(Since new screening procedures were implemented in 1992, this is a rare occurrence in the United States.)
+- who have received contaminated blood products (since new screening procedures were implemented in 1992, this is a rare occurrence in the United States)

-- people who get body piercings or tattoos with instruments that have not been properly sterilized
+- who get body piercings or tattoos with instruments that have not been properly sterilized

-- health care workers who are accidentally stuck with infected needles
+- who work in healthcare and may be accidentally stuck with contaminated needles